Oklahoma

 This would:

-• Leave Oklahoma isolated from the existing compact states
+• Leave Oklahoma isolated from existing IMpact states

 • Prevent true multistate license portability